itpey/shinyid/README.md

 ```bash
 go test -bench=. github.com/itpey/shinyid
 ```

+## Feedback and Contributions

+If you encounter any issues or have suggestions for improvement, please [open an issue](https://github.com/itpey/shinyid/issues) on GitHub.

+We welcome contributions!
+Fork the repository, make your changes, and submit a pull request.

+## Support

+If you enjoy using ShinyID, please consider giving it a star!
+Your support helps others discover the project and encourages further development.

 ## License

-This package is distributed under the Apache License, Version 2.0.
+ShinyID is distributed under the Apache License, Version 2.0.
 See the [LICENSE](https://github.com/itpey/shinyid/blob/main/LICENSE) file for more details.

 ## Author

 ShinyID was created by [itpey](https://github.com/itpey).
-\
-Experience the power and speed of ShinyID for your Go applications!